 🍴 Tasting notes

-We love this agua de tamarindo, and we know you will too.
+We love this agua de tamarindo recipe, and we know you will too.
 It's:

 If you try this agua fresca, please rate it and leave us a comment below!
 Want to stay up-to-date with new recipes?
 Subscribe to our newsletter or connect with Broke Bank Vegan on social media.
 Happy eating!